Contributed by Majernik & Mihalikova.

 The non-exhaustive list of key listing requirements includes the following requirements:

-The shares can be listed on the stock exchange only if they are financial instruments pursuant to Slovak Act on Securities, are substitutable, their transferability is not limited, are book-entry securities (under certain circumstances can be also physical securities ) issued in conformity with the law of the country of their issue and their issuer meets the requirements under the laws of country of its registration for the issuance, the issue price of shares has been paid in full, the subscription of shares based on a public offering has been successfully completed, the issuer has been assigned a valid LEI code and the Prospectus has been approved and published.
-The shares can be admitted to the stock exchange main market only if the issuer has compiled and published the annual financial statements at least for three years immediately preceding the year in which the application is submitted; the shares representing at least 25% of the total nominal value of the shares, for which the application for admission is submitted, are distributed among the public; the minimum market capitalization of the issue is met (i.e., the minimum market capitalisation of the issue for the main market is EUR 15,000,000 and for the parallel market EUR 3,000,000) and in the last three years prior to the year in which the application for admission of share is submitted, the issuer has not entered into liquidation, its property has not been subject to bankruptcy proceeding or, respectively, restructuring has not been approved, or a bankruptcy petition has not been rejected due to insufficient property of the issuer.
+The shares can be listed on the stock exchange only if they are financial instruments pursuant to Slovak Act on Securities; are fungible (zastupitelne); their transferability is not limited; are book-entry securities; are issued in conformity with the law of the country of their issue; their issuer meets local law requirements for the issuance; the stock exchange is not aware of any facts that( in the case of acceptance of the security for trading on a regulated market)could lead to damage to investors or to a serious threat to their interests, or to a threat to an important public interest; the prospectus has been approved and published unless the law provides otherwise; the issue price of shares has been paid in full; the subscription of shares based on a public offering has been successfully completed; the issuer has been assigned a valid LEI.
+The shares can be admitted to the stock exchange main market only if the issuer has compiled and published the annual financial statements at least for three years immediately preceding the year in which the application is submitted; multiple of the share price (or the expected share price) and the number of shares, the acceptance of which is requested, is at least EUR 1 million; if it is not possible to estimate the expected exchange share price, this condition applies to the issuer’s own capital; the shares representing at least 25% of the total nominal value of the shares, for which the application for admission is submitted, are distributed among the public; the minimum market capitalization of the issue is met (i.e., the minimum market capitalization of the issue for the main market is EUR 15 million and for the parallel market EUR 3 million) and in the last three years prior to the year in which the application for admission of share is submitted, the issuer has not entered into liquidation, its property has not been subject to bankruptcy proceeding or, respectively, restructuring has not been approved, or a bankruptcy petition has not been rejected due to insufficient property of the issuer.

-The listing requirements for bonds are very similar to listing requirements for shares save for minor differences such as the total nominal value of the bond issue, which should be at least EUR 5,000,000 for the main market or EUR 1,000,000 for the parallel market.
+The listing requirements for bonds are very similar to listing requirements for shares save for minor differences such as the total nominal value of the bond issue, which should be at least EUR 5 million for the main market or EUR 1 million for the parallel market.

 Convertible bonds can be admitted to the listed market only if the issuer’s shares, for which the convertible bonds are to be exchanged, have already been admitted to the stock exchange’s listed market or if these shares will be admitted together with the convertible bonds.

-Securities can be included into the MTF list only if they meet the listing requirements as shares and bonds above except for obligation to have the Prospectus approved and published.
+Securities can be included in the MTF list only if they meet the listing requirements as shares and bonds above except for the obligation to have the Prospectus approved and published.

 4. Prospectus Disclosure